knetic0/database/README.md

 Added Clock to right-bottom.
 Created Menu to Admin-gui.
 Menu has Sign out Button.
 Also if we login as admin, we see Information screen before opened GUI of admin.
 Some issues have been resolved.

+# Update v.1.3
+Added take to Treeview widget to Customer and Personnel use with Id number.
+Some issues have been resolved.